174 Chester Park,

 Get Your Client Assignment Cards and get started:

 You will receive a Client Assignment Card for each cieint assignment.
 The card indicates whether you are scheduling individual therapy, group therapy, or diagnostics.
 The card contains helpful informaiton for scheduling appointments.
-The Client Assignment Card contains Protected Health Information (PHI) and therefore it must not leave the Department.
+The Client Assignment Card contains private health information and therefore it must not leave the Department.
 Store your card in the "Clients to Schedule" file in the Clinic File Room (156A).

 - Once you schedule your client, write "scheduled" across the face of the card and place it in the "Clients to Schedule" file in the Clinic File Room (156A).